The interface between Subversion and external two- and three-way

 It didn't take long for folks to realize that having such easy configuration mechanisms for specifying that Subversion should use the external GNU diff and diff3 utilities located at a particular place on the system could be applied toward the use of other differencing tools, too.
 After all, Subversion didn't actually verify that the things it was being told to run were members of the GNU diffutils toolchain.
 But the only configurable aspect of using those external tools is their location on the system—not the option set, parameter order, and so on.
 Subversion continues to throw all those GNU utility options at your external diff tool regardless of whether that program can understand those options.
 And that's where things get unintuitive for most users.

-The decision on when to fire off a contextual two- or three-way
+The decision on when to fire off a contextual two- or

-determined by their
+as determined by their

-denoted that they were not human-readable (such as
+that denoted that they were not human-readable (such as

-type settings, see the section called “File Content Type”
+the section called “File Content Type”

 Much later, Subversion 1.5 introduced interactive resolution